mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

 ## Water and ammonia

 The procedure for H~2~O and NH~3~ is almost identical.
-We use exactly the same `param` file as above, and perform the same procedures follow the `elf_fmt` output.
+We use exactly the same `param` file as above, and perform the same procedures following the `elf_fmt` output.
 The `cell` files we use are:

 *H2O.cell*
 ```